dotnet/aspnetcore/docs/BuildFromSource.md

 source ./activate.sh
 ```

-> :bulb: Be sure to set the environment variables using the script above before executing the `dotnet` command inside the repo.
+> :bulb: Be sure to set the environment variables using the "activate" script above before executing the `dotnet` command inside the repo.

 ### Running tests on command-line